Jkutkut/Xun-GuiTos/README.md

         - RootMenu.
         - MainMenu.
     - Now on MainMenu, the status of the first getDB is checked to see if the game has started.
+    - Minor changes and code cleaned in some files.
 ### v0.4:
 - v0.4.2:
     - NodeRed: